Degree Apprenticeships: 7 important things you need to know

 For more on the rules for off-the-job training, read our blog.

 7. There is a continuous need to monitor and improve the quality of apprenticeships.
-You need to consider relevant Ofsted and Office for Students requirements in relation to your own delivery, and that of your subcontracted partners.
+You need to consider the requirements of Ofsted’s Education Inspection Framework in relation to your own delivery, and that of your subcontracted partners.
 Understanding Qualification Achievement Rates (QAR) and monitoring your delivery against thresholds is also essential, as it could have funding implications, triggering an ESFA intervention.

 The above list is by no means exhaustive, as a well devised programme takes time and effort.
 But the rewards can be more than just generating additional income.
 Degree and higher apprenticeships can open doors to candidates who would not otherwise be in a position to afford higher education, or whose learning styles mean they perform better in a working environment than the traditional classroom.